-Activity 3: What Is Your Learning Style?
+Activity 3: What Is My Learning Style?

-Complete What Is Your Learning Style? on page 5.
+Complete What Is My Learning Style? on page 7 in the Career Compass.

 Find someone in your class who has a different learning style than you.
 Discuss the following:

 - 1. What are your learning styles?
 How do each of you learn best? - 2.
 How do you study for tests?
 Is it the same?
 Different? - 3.
 Discuss ways that your learning styles might influence what you do in your spare time. - 4.
 Discuss reasons why it is important to know your learning styles when you choose a career.